Particles Frequently Asked Questions

 In the future we think the stack may look like this:

 We all use software tools to build software.
 Particles makes building these tools easier, and as more people join the Particles ecosystem there may be significant network effects.
-If Jane is building a Scroll Dialect and tools for automating train schedules, and John is building a Scroll Dialect and tools for doing cancer research, even though their 2 domains are very different, they can share a lot of the tools and code.
+If Jane is building parsers and tools for automating train schedules, and John is building parsers and tools for doing cancer research, even though their 2 domains are very different, they can share a lot of the tools and code.

 What is special about Particles?